History of the petroleum industry: United States

 In 1875, crude oil was discovered by David Beaty at his home in Warren, Pennsylvania.
 This led to the opening of the Bradford oil field, which, by the 1880s, produced 77 percent of the global oil supply.
-However, by the end of the 19th century, the Russian Empire, particularly the Branobel company in Azerbaijan, had taken the lead in production.
+However, by the end of the nineteenth century, the Russian Empire, particularly the Branobel company in Azerbaijan, had taken the lead in production.

 Samuel Kier established America's first oil refinery in Pittsburgh on Seventh avenue near Grant Street, in 1853.
 In addition to the activity in West Virginia and Pennsylvania, an important early oil well in North America was in Oil Springs, Ontario, Canada in 1858, dug by James Miller Williams.
 The discovery at Oil Springs touched off an oil boom which brought hundreds of speculators and workers to the area.
-New oil fields were discovered nearby throughout the late 19th century and the area developed into a large petrochemical refining centre and exchange.
+New oil fields were discovered nearby throughout the late nineteenth century and the area developed into a large petrochemical refining centre and exchange.
 The modern U.S. petroleum industry is considered to have begun with Edwin Drake's drilling of a 69 ft oil well in 1859, on Oil Creek near Titusville, Pennsylvania, for the Seneca Oil Company (originally yielding 25 oilbbl/d, by the end of the year output was at the rate of 15 oilbbl/d).
 The industry grew through the 1800s, driven by the demand for kerosene and oil lamps.
-It became a major national concern in the early part of the 20th century; the introduction of the internal combustion engine provided a demand that has largely sustained the industry to this day.
+It became a major national concern in the early part of the twentieth century; the introduction of the internal combustion engine provided a demand that has largely sustained the industry to this day.
 Early "local" finds like those in Pennsylvania and Ontario were quickly outpaced by demand, leading to "oil booms" in Ohio, Texas, Oklahoma, and California.